Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/inventor.md

 ## StandardAddInServer.cs

-This file is created by the template and is the entry point, let's just add our Commands to it.
+This file is created by the template and is the entry point, let's just add our Commands to it and make it as a return for `Automation` property, so it is called by Design Automation.

 **1. Class members**